janicept/cot-4500-as2/README.md

 - The estimated value using Neville's method.
 - Forward differences and interpolated values using Newton's method.
 - The divided difference table and Hermite polynomial results.
-- The cubic spline matrix and second derivatives.
+- The cubic spline matrix and second derivatives."""